chongyaoo/tp/docs/UserGuide.md

 * **Time Precision**:
-    * A reminder fires once when the current time equals or exceeds its scheduled time
+    * A reminder fires once the current time equals or exceeds its scheduled time
     * The 30-second check interval means a reminder scheduled for 14:30:00 will fire on the first check after 14:30:00 (between 14:30:00 and 14:30:30), if StudyMate is on during this period.
     * After firing, the reminder either turns off (One-Time) or reschedules (Recurring), preventing duplicate notifications